Essential Job Functions and Responsibilities:

 Please note that the application window for the 2023-2024 academic year has now closed.
 We are now in the process of reviewing applications, and interviews will begin in early March.
 We anticipate making hiring decisions by early April.

 In future years, you may apply for this position via Handshake.
 You can search by job title, "Writing Advisor” or "Subject Tutor", or look through the list of jobs under the “on-campus” filter.

-When you apply, please submit the following required documents: 1) Resume; 2) Cover Letter addressing your interest and fit for the tutor position, and how your experiences have prepared you to contribute to a safe, respectful, and diverse learning community.
-Please also include any previous experiences with the Center for Writing & Learning and describe courses you’ve taken at Puget Sound with a writing component; 3) An unofficial transcript; 4) Two papers (scanned) with the professor’s comments.
+When you apply through Handshake, please submit the following required documents: 1) Resume; 2) Cover Letter addressing your interest in the position, what you would bring to the position, and how your experiences have prepared you to contribute to a safe, respectful, and diverse learning community.
+Please also include any previous experiences with the CWL and describe courses you’ve taken at Puget Sound in your subject area; 3) An unofficial transcript.

 For questions about the position or the hiring process, please reach out to Deepti Dhir, Interim Director of the CWL, at firstname.lastname@example.org.